-Since this itinerary qualifies as an open jaw trip, and the open jaw distance from New York → Miami (1,090 miles) is more than the distance of the shorter leg from Nassau → Miami (186 miles), the flight is considered to be a domestic trip from New York → Miami and is subject to the FET of 7.5%.
+Since this itinerary qualifies as an open jaw trip, and the open jaw distance from New York to Miami (1,090 miles) is more than the distance of the shorter leg from Nassau to Miami (186 miles), the flight is considered to be a domestic trip from New York → Miami and is subject to the FET of 7.5%.

 |Domestic Segment Fees (6 pax × 2 legs × $4.20/pax/leg)||50.40|

-For domestic flights that go over international waters or international land, the portion over international waters or land is exempt from FET.
+For domestic flights that go over international waters or international land, the part flown over international waters or land is exempt from FET.

-For a flight from Las Vegas to Honolulu the distance one-way is 2,763 miles.
+For a flight from Las Vegas to Honolulu, one-way distance is 2,763 miles.
 Since 2,433 miles is over international waters, only 330 miles are taxable.
 For a round trip, 660 miles out of a total 5,526 miles are taxable.